Data Security in translation workflows

 Translation management systems (TMS)

-Much of the work we do at The Translation People involves translation of business or corporate data that must be kept secure to protect their company reputation or IP.
-Those working in the pharmaceutical, legal, software, and healthcare industries, for example, must adhere to strict data security processes, and when appointed to translate that content for them, we need to demonstrate we have all the tools in place to achieve the same standards.
+Much of the work we do at The Translation People involves translation services relating to business or corporate data that must be kept secure to protect their company reputation or IP.
+Those working in the pharmaceutical, legal, software, and financial industries, for example, must adhere to strict data security processes, and when appointed to translate that content for them, we need to demonstrate we have all the tools in place to achieve the same standards.
 One solution to this challenge is the use of a translation management system (TMS), which can plug directly into a client’s content management system, encrypting the data before transfer via an API over SSL/TLS to our TMS.
 When content is received, our translators log in and conduct the translation within the TMS without downloading any files locally.
 Then, the completed translations can be returned back to the client through the system.
 The platform is certified to ISO 27001 Information Security Management and streamlines the translation of data which can’t risk falling into the wrong hands.

 We are able to isolate data stored on our servers, so that only certain people can access it.
 This proves very useful, but clients may question the resilience of our servers, to ensure the data we store can’t be accessed from outside the business.
 To demonstrate how seriously we take this, we have regular PCI penetration testing on our servers conducted by an approved third-party cyber security company.
 This process exposes any potential weaknesses in our security, enabling us to patch them quickly to avoid any future issues.